 Not all students will need to fill out this section.
-If you are applying to one of the 31 member colleges that use this section, you will fill in your own classes and grades from grades 9 - 11 as well as input what classes you are taking senior year.
+If you are applying to one of the member colleges that use this section, you will fill in your own classes and grades from grades 9 - 11 as well as input what classes you are taking senior year.
+Use the guide linked above for directions.
 A few of the colleges that use C&G:

 - Arizona State Universtiy

 - Chapman University

 - The Evergreen State College

 - Purdue University

 - University of Washington Seattle (anticipated; UW has relied on student-reported courses and grades for several years, and is one of the few colleges that use this self-reported information instead of transcripts)